-By now, you’ve probably figured out how to stay connected to your socially distanced friends.
+By now, you’ve probably figured out how to stay connected to your mates when everyone’s stuck at home.
 You’ve set up the Discord server.
 You’ve figured out which games have great online multiplayer.
-You’ve pinpointed a weekly time that works for everyone for a large-scale Animal Crossing visit (not that anyone’s schedules are jam-packed these days).
+You’ve pinpointed a weekly time that works for everyone for a large-scale Animal Crossing visit.
 But if you’re lucky or unlucky enough to be cooped up with others—roommates, partners, family members, extremely smart pets—there’s an easier way to find some connection: couch co-op.

 Maybe you and your live-ins love video games and are looking for fresh multiplayer options.
 Maybe they haven’t played video games for a while (or ever) and you’re looking for an introduction.
 Whatever the case, the following games are all fantastic offerings.
 We’re talking short levels, intuitive controls, relatively low skill barriers, and, most importantly, sky-high fun factors.
-These are games you can pick up, play for the span of a Seinfeld rerun, and put down without issue—and there’s no better time to play them than now.
-Hey, what else are you gonna do?
+These are games you can pick up, play for the span of a Seinfeld rerun, and put down without issue.

 Lovers In A Dangerous Spacetime (Switch, PS4, Xbox One, PC)